WeblateOrg/weblate/docs/admin/install.rst

 --------------------------

 It is recommended to run Weblate on some database server.
-Using SQLite backend is really good for testing purposes only.
+Using SQLite backend is really suitable only for testing purposes.

 .. seealso::